-Solving Partial Differential Equations (PDE) [1-3] is a well-accepted technique for continuous systems modelling in a wide range of practical applications.
+Solving a Partial Differential Equation (PDE) [1-3] represents the basic technique of continuous system modeling in a wide range of practical applications.
 Some specific forms of PDE allow us to obtain analytical solutions, which simplify the process of their application.
 In the general case, a given equation is resolved numerically; either finite difference or finite element techniques are applied.
-In this paper we focus on specific requirements and techniques for fast solving of PDEs for control purposes in embedded applications [4].
-For example, control of airplane engine turbines based on resolving gas dynamics and thermodynamics problems, control of hypersonic vehicle trajectories, and so on.
-For these applications, iteration methods [2] yield the best performance, allowing us to apply directly a mass-parallel computing approach.
+We focus on specific requirements and techniques for fast solving of PDEs for control purposes in embedded applications [4].
+For example, control of airplane engine turbines based on resolving gas dynamics and thermodynamics problems, control of hypersonic vehicle trajectories, etc. For these applications, iteration methods [2] yield utmost performance, allowing us to apply directly a mass-parallel computing approach.

-For embedded applications, we offer an approach that implements a specialized hardware lattice on an FPGA [5] via generating the corresponding Verilog [6] code.
+For embedded applications, we offer an approach that implements a specialized hardware lattice on FPGA [5] via generating the corresponding Verilog [6] code.
 For the lattice specification, we apply a graphical language of Sleptsov nets [7,8].
-We considerably simplify the computing structure based on integer approximation of a computing lattice, converging with the cellular automata techniques [9] for dedicated hardware implementation, which is then prototyped on an FPGA [5].
-We then benchmark the FPGA implementation to measure the applicability of the approach for fast control based on the ongoing process of numeral solving boundary problems for PDE, where the boundary is actually mapped into sensors and actuators.
+We considerably simplify the computing structure based on integer number approximation of a computing lattice, converging with the cellular automata techniques [9] for dedicated hardware implementation, which we prototype on FPGA [5].
+Obtained for FPGA benchmarks, acknowledge the applicability of the approach for fast control based on the ongoing process of numeral solving boundary problems for PDE, where the boundary is actually mapped into sensors and actuators.